RyanClementsHax/notes/cloud/aws/ec2.md

     - flexible start and end times
     - applications only feasible at very low compute prices
     - users with fault-tolerant and/or stateless workloads
+    - big data and analytics
+    - containerized workloads
+    - CI/CD and testing
+    - web services
+    - image and media rendering
+    - HPC
+  - not good for
+    - persistent workloads
+    - critical jobs
+    - databases
+  - spot blocks
+    - can stop your spot instances from stopping even if the spot price goes over your max spot price
+    - you can set this for between 1 to 6h currently
+  - spot requests
+    - maximum price
+    - desited number of instances
+    - launch specification
+    - request type
+      - one-time
+        - doesn't try to restart after you lose your instance
+      - presistent
+        - restarts once the spot price is <= your max price
+    - valid from
+    - valid until
+    - there are state charts for this
+  - spot fleets
+    - collection of spot instances and optionally on-demand instances
+    - attempts to launch the number of spot instances and on-demand instances to meet the target capacity you specified in the spot fleet request
+    - the request for spot instances is fulfilled if there is available capacity and the maximum price you specified in the request exceeds the surrent spot price
+    - the spot fleet also attempts to maintain its target capacity fleet if your spot instances are interrupted
+    - set up different launch pools
+    - can have multiple launch pools
+    - will stop launching instances once you reach your price threshold or capacity desire
+    - strategies
+      - lowest price (default)
+        - spot instances come from the pool with the lowest price
+      - capacityOptimized
+        - spot instances come from the pool with optimal capacity for the number of instances launching
+      - diversified
+        - spot instances are distributed across all pools
+      - instancePoolsToUseCount
+        - spot instances are distributed across the number of spot instance pools you specified
+        - this parameter in valid only when used in combination with lowestPrice

+## Hibernate
+- ec2 startup process
+  - os boots
+  - bootstrap scripts run
+  - application loads
+- os is told to perform hibernate
+- saves contents from the instance memory to ebs root volume
+- then persist the root volume and any attached ebs volumes
+- circumvents startup process
+- previously attached data volumes are reattached and instance retains its instance id
+- available for
+  - windows
+  - linux 2 ami
+  - ubuntu
+  - on-demand instances
+  - reserved instances
+- good for
+  - long-running processes
+  - services that take time to initialize
+- limitations
+  - instance ram must be less than 150 GB
+  - can't be hibernated for more than 60 days

 ## How you will be charged
 - purchasing options